badal-io/gcp-airflow-foundations/docs/features.rst

     )

 The ``external_source_tables`` argument of :class:`gcp_airflow_foundations.operators.airflow.external_task.TableIngestionSensor` is a dictionary.
-Each key of the dictionary is a data source and the value is a list.
-The elements of the list are regex expressions that will be matched to the tables under that source.
+Each key of the dictionary is a data source and the value is a list, whose elements are regex expressions that will be matched to the tables under that source.